futrx/futrx.github.io/_posts/2017-5-26-Welcome-To-The-Future.md

 ***

-Waking up by the clarion call from the divine for alarming degradation of the affluency of the intelligence today’s humanoids encumbrance of, me @evi1haxor *aka* **Archit Dwivedi**, on behalf of team FutrX, hereby announce the bewitching composure that we, here gonna vacillate.
+Waking up by the clarion call from the divine for alarming degradation of the affluency of the intelligence, today’s humanoids encumbrance of, me @evi1haxor *aka* **Archit Dwivedi**, on behalf of team FutrX, hereby announce the bewitching composure that we, here gonna vacillate.
 May we be ennobled!

 Cheers!